Β ,Santorini is one of the most famous Greek islands known, mostly, as a romantic summer destination.

 Santo Winery in Pyrgos village , VenetsanosΒ in Megalochori village, Art Space Winery in Exo Gonia, Domaine Sigalas Winery in Oia, Gaia Winery in Perivolia, Koutsoyannopoulos Winery and Museum (or Santorini Wine Museum) in Vothonas (close to Kamari).

 Our choice was Santorini Wine MuseumΒ Β which is located around 4km from Kamari Beach so we decided to make it a walking tour.
 On our way to Santorini Wine Museum we passed by several other wineries so, you can even visit few of them and taste even more wine.Β

 At Santorini Wine Museum, there are several options for wine tasting (that include more or less different kinds of wines) that you can choose for your private wine tasting.
 You can book your tour online and just appear there in the given time.

 Wine tasting is done inside of the winery in a nice and quite environment where you will get the main explications about different kinds of grapes and wines while enjoying some of the most popular Santorini’s wines.

 As for the tasting menu options – you can chose the size of your group (in case you are not coming alone) and you can chose how many wines you want to try.

 Prices vary from 14 eur (tasting of 4 wines) to 190 eur (tasting of 10 wines, some of which are quite exclusive ones).
-You will be given an audio guide so you can get more detailed information about each wine you are tasting.
+In the entrance they give you an audio guide with the tciket.
+You can get more detailed information about each wine you are tasting.